dell/csm-docs/content/docs/concepts/csidriver/features/powerscale.md

 For additional information, see the [Kubernetes Topology documentation](https://kubernetes-csi.github.io/docs/topology.html).

-## Custom network for NFS I/O traffic
+## Custom networks for NFS I/O traffic

 When allowedNetworks is specified for using custom networks to handle NFS traffic, and a user already has workloads scheduled, there is a possibility that it might lead to backward compatibility issues.
 For example, ControllerUnPublish might not be able to completely remove clients from the NFS exports of previously created pods.